pekue/VagrantTYPO3/README.md

 	vagrant up

-The box gets two static IP addresses **192.168.42.42** and **192.168.42.43** which are only accessible from your local computer.
+The box gets one static IP addresses **192.168.42.42** which is only accessible from your local computer.

-Now add any project you're working on (e.g. "example.com") to your hosts file and let it point to 192.168.42.42 or 192.168.42.43 - and create a directory with the domain name within the sub-directory "vHosts".
+Now add any project you're working on (e.g. "example.com") to your hosts file and let it point to 192.168.42.42 and create a directory with the domain name within the sub-directory "vHosts".
 As soon as you call that domain from your browser, you should see it working.
-As an alternative to editing your hosts file over and over again, you can of course also install dnsmasq on your host system.

-The two IP addresses are for either Apache or Nginx - this means you can direct the request to either one of the two webservers via your hosts file entry:
+The IP addresse is for  Nginx - this means you can direct the request the webserver via your hosts file entry:

-* Apache listens on 192.168.42.42 on port 80
-* Nginx listens on 192.168.42.43 on port 80
+* Nginx listens on 192.168.42.42 on port 80

-For name resolution from within the guest system (e.g. within the vagrant box), the dnsmasq tool is installed and configured so that lookups to *.dev, *.prod and *.lo will always result in the IP of Nginx (192.168.42.43).
+For name resolution from within the guest system lookups to *.dev, *.prod and *.lo it will always result in the IP of Nginx (192.168.42.42).

-For demonstration purpose, I've added "phpconfig.lo" already, as soon as you let that name point to the IP 192.168.42.42, you should see some _phpinfo()_ output when accessing "phpconfig.lo" with your browser.
+For demonstration purpose, Mario added "phpconfig.lo" already, as soon as you let that name point to the IP 192.168.42.42, you should see some _phpinfo()_ output when accessing "phpconfig.lo" with your browser.

 If you're running a [TYPO3 Flow](http://flow.typo3.org/) based web-application where the document-root must point to a sub-directory (e.g. /Web/), you can solve this with a little symlink as shown in the following (pseudo) directory listing: